 On Memorial Day weekend of 2007, our nightmare began.
 Seemingly overnight, one tonsil grew to the size of a golf ball.
 After a multitude of tests, and on her 11th birthday, Katie was diagnosed with Burkitt's Lymphoma, a rare and aggressive childhood cancer.
 By the time it was found, the cancer had already spread throughout her body.
 Our little angel was admitted to Schneider Children's Hospital and over the next four months she endured surgeries, chemotherapy, endless tests, and a host of side effects from all the medications she was given.
 Her body was swollen and riddled with puncture wounds from lumbar tests and central lines.
 Katie so bravely endured this ordeal.
 You would never have known how sick she was when she was singing songs to cheer up the other patients and joking with the doctors and nurses.
 We were never more proud of her.

-On October 15th she returned to Schneider's to learn she had relapsed after just 3 weeks.
-The cancer had spread and was now in her bone marrow escalating her diagnosis to leukemia.
+By mid-September we had a glimmer of hope.
+Katie was in remission.
+With jubilation, she returned home and joined her friends at the Middle School excited to begin this new experience.
+After just three short weeks, she relapsed.
+The cancer had spread and was now in her bone marrow, escalating her diagnosis to leukemia.
 The only treatment option left was a bone marrow transplant.
-Her brother Michael was a match and proud to help his sister.
-Now, in so much pain, our little girl who loved to sing and dance, couldn't walk, barely talked and slept most of the day.
-Again she faced chemo and, from Christmas Eve to January 2nd, full body radiation and bone marrow transplant.
+Katie's brother Michael was a match and proud to help his sister.
+Now, in so much pain, our little girl who loved to sing and dance couldn't walk, barely talked, and was on so much medication that she slept most of the day.
+Again, she faced chemo and underwent full body radiation and bone marrow transplant from Christmas Eve to January 2nd.
+But even that didn't stop this poison from taking over.
+The disease ravaged her beautiful young body and our strong, brave fighter lost her battle.
+She passed into the hands of God on March 1, 2008.